-Homegirl London’s Guide: Newington Green.
-I’m often passing through this part of North London on my way to Daltson or dining at one of the eateries.
-I’ve seen the slow evolution of this part Islington and part Hackney patch transform into a foodie hotspot.
-As you saunter down Green Lanes, you’ll find a few interesting shops springing up.
+London Guide: Newington Green.
+I often pass through this part of North London on my way to Daltson or dining at one of the eateries, and I’ve seen the slow evolution of this part Islington and part Hackney patch transform into a foodie hotspot.
+As you stroll down Green Lanes, you’ll find a few exciting shops springing up.
 If you’re looking for things to do in Newington Green or places to eat in Newington Green, my guide to Newington Green will be helpful.

 Things to do in Newington Green

 Architecture: Stop to admire the architecture in the area.
 Numbers 52-55, on the west side of the Green, were built in 1658 and are London’s oldest surviving brick terrace with Grade I listed status.
 The former China Inland Mission building and Unitarian Church both have Grade II listed building status.
 The Unitarian Church is one of England’s oldest Unitarian churches, which was founded in 1708.